novuhq/novu/docs/docs/notification-center/react-components.md

 ## Custom UI

-If you prefer to build a custom UI, it's possible to use the `useNotification` hook available in our react library.
+If you prefer to build a custom UI, it's possible to use the `useNotification` hook available in our React library.
 Let's see an example on how you can do that:

 ```tsx